Great Basin Astronomy Festival

 Accessibility

 We strive to make every program just as easy to attend for every member of the public, regardless of ability.
-However, the nature of some telescopes make them impossible to view through without requiring standing and balancing safely.
+However, the nature of some telescopes make them impossible to view through without standing and balancing safely.

-• Art in the Dark the first night of the festival at the Astronomy Amphitheater.
+• Art in the Dark the first night of the festival at the Astronomy Amphitheater

 More info on Great Basin Night Skies

-Last updated: March 15, 2024
+Last updated: June 22, 2024

 Park footer